 If the PIC has acquired the necessary knowledge of airspace requirements, the relevant issues are (1) where the aircraft will be flown, (2) the size of the aircraft relative to what is being used today to accomplish the same mission, and (3) what precautions will be taken to ensure the safety of those in the area of operation.
-We propose that the PIC has a minimum of 75 hours of logged sUAS flight time including video and still photographic capture; the aircraft be operated within a secure environment; and that no one be allowed to enter the secure environment unless they are part of the operation, have been fully briefed of the risks prior to operation of the sUAS, and have consented to the risks associated with being in the operating area.
-Should there be a mishap, the sUAS being flown pose significantly miniscule threat, as they carry no flammable fuel and have a GPS to Home map, which allows the sUAS to return to home should contact be lost.
-They are small in size, and with a low battery will hover to a landing avoiding the falling out the sky option.
-They do not carry a crew or passengers and pose and infinitesimal risk to others.
+The aircraft will be operated within a secure environment; and no one be allowed to enter the secure environment unless they are part of the operation, have been fully briefed of the risks prior to operation of the sUAS, and have consented to the risks associated with being in the operating area.
+Should there be a mishap, the sUAS being flown pose significantly less of a threat than the helicopters and fixed wing aircraft now being employed because they are a fraction of the size, carry no flammable fuel, do not carry crew or passengers, and pose an infinitesimal risk to others.
+This is in stark contrast to conventional aircraft that are flown to the site, carry explosive fuel, carry passengers and crew, and operate in a much larger area.
+From a practical standpoint, there are relatively few licensed full-scale aircraft pilots who are also qualified to fly the type of sUAS that are utilized for infrastructure imagecapture operations.
+There are even fewer commercial pilots that can fly these sUAS - to the point that to do both is considered rare.
+Assuming that it is unlikely for a company to find a pilot that has both qualifications, that company would either have to source a qualified sUAS pilot to train and obtain a commercial certificate, or find a commercial certificated pilot who would be willing to learn to fly a sUAS to the competency level required for professional use.